tomjoht/documenting-apis/_docs/Publishing APIs/pubapis_github_wikis.md

 In this section, you will create a new Github repo and publish a sample file there.

+{: .note}
-{% include note.html content="In this section, you'll be using Git commands through your terminal or command prompt.
+In this section, you'll be using Git commands through your terminal or command prompt.
 In later tutorials, you'll use the Github Desktop and Github browser tools.
-Basically, you can interact with Github in a variety of ways." %}
+Basically, you can interact with Github in a variety of ways.

 1. Go to [Github.com](http://github.com) and either sign in or create an account.
 2. After you're signed in, click the **+** button in the upper-right corner and select **New repository**.